usnistgov/policy-machine-core/readme.md

 # Policy Machine Core

 This project is comprised of the core components of the NIST Policy Machine, a reference implementation of the Next Generation Access Control (NGAC) standard.
+Provided are APIs to do the following:

+- Manage NGAC Graphs in memory
-This library provides APIs to manage NGAC graphs and query the access state of the graph.
+- Query the access state of a graph
+- Explain why a user has permissions on a particular resource

 ## Full Documentation
 Full documentation can be found [here](https://pm-master.github.io/pm-master/policy-machine-core/)